PaponAhasan/Data-Structures-and-Algorithms/Dynamic Programming/Fibonacci Series.md

     if (n <= 1)
         return n;
-    // if it is -1 then we can say that the problem was solved before.
+    // if it is not -1 then we can say that the problem was solved before.
     if (memo[n] != -1)
         return memo[n];